 Rosie: A banner.
 We're doing a Greenham protest outside the physics lab at school.
 Jackie: Why?
 Rosie: Secrecy kills.
 [Pause.] - Nuclear secrecy.
 [Pause.]
 You can make one too.
 [Holds out half sheet, Jackie takes it, raises it.]
-5 Jackie: [like a child making a wish] 'Sorry Mummy'.
-Rosie: [pause] How old are you?
-Jackie: Thirty.
+5 Jackie: [like a child making a wish] 'Sorry Mummy'. [pause] How old are you?
+Rosie: Jackie: Thirty.
 Why?
 Rosie: You should stop that sort of thing now, or you never will.
 You should hear Mum's 'I'm sorry' voice on the phone to Gran.
 10 Jackie: Don't you worry what Mummy thinks?
 Rosie: I worry about nuclear war, and not getting a job, and whether Mr Walsh the physics teacher fancies me.
 Mum doesn't understand.
 Jackie: Fancy not worrying.
-Rosie: He's old enough to be my Dad.
-Mega creepy. - You're old enough to be my Mum!
-[Pause .]
+He's old enough to be my Dad.
+Mega creepy. - You're old enough 15 Rosie: to be my Mum!
+[Pause.]
 I'm glad you're not.
-15 Jackie: Why?
+Jackie: Whv?
 Rosie: Because it would be a mega-pain having to live up to you.
 Grandad used to go on and on about you, you know.
-00 Jackie: He disapproved of me.
-20 Rosie: He didn't.
-Jackie: I'm not how he thinks a woman should be.
-Rosie: That's what he liked!
+He disapproved of me.
+Jackie: 20 He didn't.
+Rosie: I'm not how he thinks a woman should be.
+Jackie: Rosie: That's what he liked!
 You are dumb.
 Jackie: [amazed] It wasn't admiration you know, his will!
 It was revenge.
-25 Rosie: How?
+Rosie: How?
 25 Jackie: I'd escaped.
 Families. - Nearly.
 He's made me responsible for all of you now.
 Rosie: [pause] You are thick.
 He left you the money so you can open a gallery of your own.
-Jackie: [as she takes this in] What would you do with the money Grandad left?
-30 Rosie: I'd buy a baseball jacket instead of this yucky anorak Mum makes me wear.
+Jackie: [as she takes this in] What would you do with the money Grandad 30 left?
+I'd buy a baseball jacket instead of this yucky anorak Mum Rosie: makes me wear.
 I wouldn't give it all to Mum and Gran, like you.
 I'd give some to Greenpeace. - C'mon, let's go in the garden and practise our banners.
 35 Rosie opens the French windows and runs out swirling the sheet like a flag.
 Jackie hesitates.
 Doris enters, carrying a half-filled binliner.
 Doris: There's some washing flapping in the garden.
 Jackie: It's Rosie.
 She wants to change the world.
-[Pulls French windows 40 shut.]
-Doris: You used to be like that.
-Jackie: Have I changed so much?
-Doris: [watches Rosie] It was thick snow, that winter you came to stay.
-After Margaret had taken Rosie. - Not that you were in much of 45 a state to enjoy Christmas.
-43 Jackie: You've still got my letter?
-Doris: Of course.
-Jackie: Rosie must have it the day she's sixteen. = Doris: Oh you make me so angry, Jackie! - You have to ask for what 50 I= -1-! you want.
-Jackie: Granny, I can't!
+[Pulls French windows 40 Doris: You used to be like that.
+Jackie: Have I changed so much? [watches Rosie] It was thick snow, that winter you came to stay.
+Doris: After Margaret had taken Rosie. - Not that you were in much of 45 a state to enjoy Christmas.
+You've still got my letter?
+Jackie: Doris: Of course.
+Jackie: - Rosie must have it the day she's sixteen.
+Doris: Oh you make me so angry, Jackie! - You have to ask for what 50 you want.